QEHS-Networking/WireGuard-on-RPi/README.md

 - WireGuard is same program on Client or Server side, configurations are different
 - WireGuard is actually very simple ...
 May take a few weeks the first time but afterwards will take 15 minutes to set up a new installation

+WireGuard essentially works by IPv4 Forwarding

+Accessing Home Network from Android Device
+- Send WireGuard Packet to IP Address through Port
+- Goes to RPi Server
+- WireGuard on Server allows traffic through socket and encryption services
+- RPi allows traffic back to router and ...
+  - out of exterior port on router (i.e. WAN)
+  - to other devices based on IP Address (i.e. WiFi connected or LAN-Ethernet connected)

+Note about SERVER & CLIENT Vocabulary, WireGuard can be misleading
+- WireGuard is installed as an entire program on two devices
+- Server: actually routing all traffic from Outside Interface to multiple sockets (network range with single port, i.e. 51820)
+- Client: actually sending traffic to "router" through one specific socket
+- CAUTION: this is not like TightVNC Server-Viewer Relationship (i.e. example Server-Client relationship)

 ---

 # Hardware Setup - Initial Setup Only